ssvlabs/SIPs/sips/cluster_consensus.md

 We note that the data needed for a consensus execution is the same for all validators.
 Thus, we can create a `ConsensusData` object that will hold the data for all validators.
 The data needed for the `SyncCommittee` role is a subset of the data needed for the `Attestation` role.
 Thus we can always query the beacon node for attestation data and pass this data to relevant runners.

 `ConsensusData` currently holds the `duty` field to make sure that all committee members agree on committee information.
 However, if there is a difference between committee members there is no guarantee that a run will be triggered on the first place.
-Therefore we can rely on local view of `duty`.
+This is because different views may cause [different shuffles](https://github.com/ethereum/consensus-specs/blob/dev/specs/phase0/beacon-chain.md#compute_committee).
+Therefore we can rely on local view of `duty`, and keep the field empty.

 ### Consensus Message Validation